bossgongas/AML_Project2_Generative_Models/README.md

-# 🧠 Generative Models for Traffic Sign Augmentation – ACA Project 2
+# 🧠 Generative Models for Traffic Sign Augmentation – AML Project 2

 This project explores the use of **generative models** to **augment a dataset of traffic signs** and improve classification performance.
 Developed for the course **Advanced Machine Learning (AML)** of the **Master’s in Engineering and Data Science**, University of Coimbra (2023/2024).